-Where: New York
+WHERE: New York City

-When: June 6–8, 2014
+When: June 3-5, 2016

 A relative newcomer to the summer music festival scene, The Governors Ball offers an eclectic mix of performers and a taste of New York culture.
 Visitors can catch sets from rock, electronic, and indie performers, all while sampling food from popular New York City restaurants and food trucks.
-To take a break from the music, festival goers can participate in activities such as Silent Disco, ping-pong, or lawn games.
-Don’t forget to snap a picture or two with friends at the festival’s photo booths.
+To take a break from the music, festival goers can participate in activities such as Silent Disco or lawn games.
+Don’t forget to snap a picture or two with friends at the festival’s photo/gif booths.

-Plan Your Trip: Visit Fodor's New York City Guide
+PLAN YOUR TRIP: Visit Fodor's New York City Travel Guide

-When: June 12–14, 2014
+When: June 16-18, 2016

-Plan Your Trip: Visit Fodor's Barcelona Guide
+PLAN YOUR TRIP: Visit Fodor's Barcelona Travel Guide

-Where: Roskilde, Denmark
+WHERE: Roskilde, Denmark

 Created by two Danish high school students, Roskilde has evolved from a hippie gathering ground to a mainstream music festival.
 The four-day extravaganza attracts an international following and features performances from more than 3,000 artists.
 Bands include a mix of contemporary and lesser-known performers, and visitors can watch their favorite artists perform inside large tents.
 Don’t be surprised if you see a few scantily clad attendees; on the Saturday of the festival, Roskilde Festival radio hosts a naked run around the campsite.

-Plan Your Trip: Visit Fodor's Roskilde Guide
+PLAN YOUR TRIP: Visit Fodor's Roskilde Guide

 Splendour in the Grass

-Where: New South Wales, Australia
+WHERE: New South Wales, Australia

-When: July 25–27, 2014
+When: July 22-24, 2016

 Although Splendour in the Grass is technically a summer music festival, it falls during Australia’s winter season—a period that typically calls for indoor fanfare.
 But despite the colder weather, the three-day festival attracts an international audience.
-Held in New South Wales’ North Byron Parklands, Splendour features an impressive lineup of big-name musicians and up-and-coming artists while boasting a capacity of 30,000 guests.
+Held in New South Wales’ North Byron Parklands, Splendour features an impressive lineup of big-name musicians and up-and-coming artists, while boasting a capacity of 30,000 guests.
 When you’ve heard your fair share of music, stop by the city’s picturesque coast and hang-ten with local surfers.

-Plan Your Trip: Visit Fodor's Chicago Guide
+PLAN YOUR TRIP: Visit Fodor's Chicago Travel Guide

 As summer nears its end, Osheaga gears up in Montreal.
-Held annually at the scenic Parc Jean-Drapeau, the three-day musical festival includes five stages and performances from an diverse lineup of artists.
+Held annually at the scenic Parc Jean-Drapeau, the three-day musical festival includes five stages and performances from a diverse lineup of artists.
 Festival-goers can jam out to popular indie rockers or listen to mellow, up-and-coming folk artists while taking in the city skyline.
 Set times vary based on the status of each performer, with emerging artists opening the show and headliners concluding with longer, 90-minute sets.
 Consider getting to town a week early, as the city hosts concerts and exhibitions prior to the main event.

-Plan Your Trip: Visit Fodor's Montreal Guide
+PLAN YOUR TRIP: Visit Fodor's Montreal Travel Guide

 Montreux Jazz Festival

-Where: Montreux, Switzerland
+WHERE: Montreux, Switzerland

-When: July 4–19, 2014
+When: July 1-16, 2016

 Set on Lake Geneva’s picturesque shoreline, the Montreux Jazz Festival attracts a global audience.
 Founded in 1967 as a jazz-only festival, Montreux has since evolved into a two-week-long showcase that attracts more than 200,000 music enthusiasts.
 Jazz legends Ella Fitzgerald, B.B.
 King, and Miles Davis were early performers, but blues and rock artists such as Pink Floyd, Eric Clapton, and Prince have also made appearances over the years.
 Performances don’t end on the shore; visitors can catch themed shows from boats and train cars.

-Plan Your Trip: Visit Fodor's Montreux Guide
+PLAN YOUR TRIP: Visit Fodor's Montreux Guide

-Where: Trencin, Slovakia
+WHERE: Trencin, Slovakia

-When: July 10–12, 2014
+When: July 7-9, 2016

 Every July in Trencin, Slovakia, music lovers flock to Pohoda.
-The festival features a diverse mix of genres, including rock, pop, world music, and techno, and also offers theatre, dance, and literature workshops.
+The festival features a diverse mix of genres, including rock, pop, world music, and techno, and it also offers theater, dance, and literature workshops.
 The word “pohoda” in Slovakian means “well-being,” and visitors don’t have to look far for opportunities to relax.
-Festival-goers can kick off their shoes in huge, chill-out tents, or unwind with a holistic treatment or massage.
+Festival-goers can kick off their shoes in huge, chill-out tents or unwind with a holistic treatment or massage.
 Make sure to book your festival tickets well in advance, as Pohoda’s capacity maxes out at 30,000 guests.

-Where: Novi Sad, Serbia
+WHERE: Novi Sad, Serbia

-When: July 10–13, 2014
+When: July 7-10, 2016